-D. Time is of the Essence.
-With respect to all time periods and dates contained in this Limited Warranty, time is of the essence.

-E. Merger.
-This Limited Warranty (including all Exhibits hereto) represents the entire Limited Warranty.
-All prior and contemporaneous discussions between the parties are merged herein and are not binding on either party.

-F. Severability.
-Should any court of competent jurisdiction determine that any provision of this Limited Warranty is unenforceable, such determination shall not affect the enforceability of the remaining provisions of this Limited Warranty.
+me is of the Essence.
+With respect to all time periods and dates contained in this Limited time is of the essence.
+Warrant erger.
+This Limited Warranty (including all Exhibits hereto) represents the entire Limited All prior and contemporaneous discussions between the parties are merged herein and are not either party. ot Limited everability.
+Should any court of competent jurisdiction determine that any provision of this varranty is unenforceable, such determination shall not affect the enforceability of the remaining of this Limited Warranty. ıg Dated the day of,, • Owner: Builder: Classica Homes LLC

-Dated the \\\\\, \\\\.

-Owner: \\\\\

-Builder: Classica Homes LLC

-By: \\\\\